brandur/sorg/content/nanoglyphs/048-llms.md

 ## Pride is for inventors (#pride-inventors)

 I listened to a podcast the other day that genuinely disturbed me.
 In it, two veteran programmers one up each other in how little code they write nowadays, leapfrogging each other to make increasingly hyperbolic claims, eventually climaxing in how reading or writing any code _at all_ is an anti-pattern.
 The unsettling part was the tone.
 They spoke in a state of pure ecstasy of a kind normally reserved for the bedroom.
+One of them had very publicly laid off 75% of his technical staff two weeks earlier.

 LLMs are here.
-I'd never suggest anyone not use them, but a recurring theme in the programming world nowadays: LLM-pilled developers who describe the accomplishments of their LLM as if they were somehow responsible for these advances.
+I'd never suggest anyone not use them, but a recurring theme in the programming and programming influencer worlds nowadays: LLM-pilled developers who describe the accomplishments of their LLM as if they were somehow responsible for these advances.
 Bragging, boasting, unadulterated pride of the loudest and most obnoxious kind.
-One of these guys laid off 75% of his technical staff two weeks ago, ostensibly due to AI, but with that event so distant in the rearview mirror (two weeks is a long time in the information age), not a moment is spent dwelling on it.

 Every time I hear someone say something like this, I want to shake them and say, okay man!
-So you're telling me that you use a technology that **you didn't create and which you don't own and which you don't know anything about**, and you use this tool to do all the things that used to be *your* job?
+So you're telling me that you use a technology that **you didn't create and which you don't own and which you don't know anything about**, and you use this tool to do all the things that used to be _your_ job?
 Congratulations indeed my friend.
 Next maybe tell me why someone should pay the $200-300k salary you've become accustomed to when they can hire someone younger and with more energy for $80k who's just as good at your one remaining skill?
 (Typing the English language into a terminal.)

 Many of these people will concede the point that LLMs will lead to a decreased demand for programmers and other white collar jobs, and even find the idea quite thrilling.
-My question is, how are you so sure that _you_ are going to be the one left standing?
+As a chronic pessimist my question is always the same: how are you so sure that _you_ are going to be the one left standing?

 We can't stop this train, but to euphorically cheerlead the LLM-ification of the world?
 I just can't get there.
-If you're an inventor or shareholder of Anthropic or OpenAI, you should be excited.
-If you're a major asset holder, you should be excited.
-If you're an entrepreneur intending to leverage these technologies to the hilt, then maybe you should be excited.
+If you're an inventor or shareholder of Anthropic or OpenAI, be excited.
+If you're a major asset holder, be excited.
+If you're an entrepreneur intending to leverage these technologies to the hilt, be excited, maybe.
 If you're working a salary job and have access to the same LLMs that everyone else does?
 I don't know man.

 ---

 <img src="/photographs/nanoglyphs/048-llms/lyon-waterfront@2x.jpg" alt="Lyon waterfront" class="wide" loading="lazy">

-## LLM anti-compression (#llm-anticompression)
+## Information inflation (#information-inflation)

 One of the few things LLMs are better at than writing code is text, but having thought about it a lot, a concession that I'm not prepared to make is to have an LLM do my writing.

 A conventional practice for execs at Snowflake was to send out what was called a "snippet".
 Usually on a weekly cadence, these were emails containing personal notes on ongoing action and details on what their divisions were working on.
 The first thing you notice about "snippets" is the sheer volume of them -- in the default set of on-boarding mailing lists you start getting them from every part of the organization on day one.
 The second thing you notice about snippets is their length -- comprehensive detail, painstaking even.
 Essays once a week.

-One might even say a *suspicious* amount of detail.
+One might even say a _suspicious_ amount of detail.
 Detail that includes a few too many tables, emoji, and emdashes.
 Yes, most of these were undoubtedly LLM-generated.

 But LLM use isn't just reserved for execs.
 In fact, Gemini was on by default, so everyone who received one of these long scrawls got a short, three point summary on top of it.
 The summary was so concise and so convenient that most recipients (including yours truly) read nothing further.

 You have to step back and appreciate the absurdity of this situation.
 An executive enters three lines to produce a small novella which he then bulk emails to the rest of the organization.
 Receivers get an automatic three line summary that ... looks a lot like what the sender wrote in the first place.
 The novella's read by no one except a few stragglers who aren't in on the joke yet.
 Is this progress?

 There's a punch line about information theory in here somewhere.

 ---